-When items need to be available for emergency use, e.g. asthma pumps and Epipens, they are kept in the classroom/medical room so that pupils can access them immediately.
-Medicines are stored in the fridge (if Template C September 2015 Page 9 of 33 specified in a locked container) or in the medicine safe in the office/medical room.
+When items need to be available for emergency use, e.g. asthma pumps and Epipens, they are kept in the classroom and the Inclusion office so that pupils can access them immediately.
+Medicines are stored in the fridge (if specified in a locked container) or in the medicine safe in the office/medical room.
 The medicine safe is kept locked at all times.